anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 ##  6.14  Orchestration & Container Manager
 The kubernetes orchestration manager also know as the control plane consist of various components including a Kube-API server, an etcd storage, a kube-controller-manager, a cloud-controller-manager, a kube-scheduler, and a DNS server for Kubernetes services.
-The communication over these APIs needs to be secured via different mechanisms like TLS encryption, API authentication via LDAP etc.
+The communication over these APIs needs to be secured via different mechanisms like TLS encryption, API authentication via LDAP etc. A master node in an unsecured boundary can lead to a potential threat to the running workloads.
+A master must be hardened in terms of security by disabling unused ports, prohibiting root access etc.

 They following are security recommendations for orchestration manager;